Bernstein Shur Monthly – March 2018

 Having served as lead counsel to multi-national organizations on major M&A transactions, fledgling startups looking to raise capital, and countless other companies on virtually every matter in between, Chris has the experience and insight that runs the gamut of business law.
 View Christopher’s bio here.

-Bernstein Shur is a Proud Supporter of Maine Outdoor Brands.
+Bernstein Shur is a Proud Supporter of ME Outdoor Brands.

 By: Isabel Mullin